Constantine (film): Music

-Soundtrack

 Constantine: Original Motion Picture Soundtrack was released on February 15, 2005.
 It is an orchestral compilation of songs from the film, performed by The Hollywood Studio Symphony & The Hollywood Film Chorale and composed by Brian Tyler, the composer for films such as Eagle Eye and Fast & Furious, and Klaus Badelt.
 Two songs heard in the film, "Passive" by A Perfect Circle (heard as Constantine walks through Midnite's bar) and "Take Five" by The Dave Brubeck Quartet (heard on a record played by Constantine), were not included on the soundtrack.

-The album was panned by Allmusic, who referred to it as "clichéd and religiously formulaic".
+The album was panned by Allmusic, who referred to it as clichéd and "religiously formulaic".